 There is a named co-ordinator and a linked Governor for sex and relationship education and policy development as identified on the front sheet.

-Co-ordination of delivery methodology, content and evaluation of RSE by the Personal Development Lead and SLT link.
+Co-ordination of delivery methodology, content and evaluation of RSE by the Personal Development Lead and the College Senior Leadership Team.

 The relevant staff monitor and evaluate RSE by: